Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation

+where the last inequality holds since It follows from \eqref{xki} that the sequence $\{|\x_k(i)|\}_k$ is bounded away from zero.
 Let $\hat{\x}$ be any limit point of $\{\x_k\}$.
 With the selected parameters and according to Theorem \ref{convergethe}, $\hat{\x}$ is a stationary point of (P$_\lambda$).
-Theorem \ref{criticalthe} further implies that each element of $\hat{\x}$ is either $\pm 1$ or $0$.
-Since $\{|\x_k(i)|\}_k$ is bounded away from zero, we can conclude that the elements of $\hat{\x}$ can only be $\pm1$.
+Lemma \ref{criticalthe} further implies that each element of $\hat{\x}$ is either $\pm 1$ or $0$.
+Since $\{|\x_k(i)|\}_k$ is bounded away from zero, the elements of $\hat{\x}$ can only be $\pm1$.